MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-linux.md

 You can install the client VM to manage your Kubernetes cluster on an Azure Stack Hub disconnected from the Internet.

-1. From a machine with access to the Internet, go to GitHub [Azure/aks-engine](https://github.com/Azure/aks-engine/releases/latest).
-Download an archive (*.tar.gz) for a Linux machine, for example, `aks-engine-v0.xx.x-linux-amd64.tar.gz`.
+1. From a machine with access to the Internet, go to GitHub [Azure/aks-engine](https://github.com/Azure/aks-engine-azurestack/releases/latest).
+Download an archive (*.tar.gz) for a Linux machine, for example, in AKS Engine versions 0.73.0 and below, it would be `aks-engine-v0.xx.x-linux-amd64.tar.gz`, in AKS Engine versions 0.75.3 and above, it would be `aks-engine-azurestack-v0.xx.x-linux-amd64.tar.gz`.
 Find the version of AKS engine in the [Supported Kubernetes Versions table](kubernetes-aks-engine-release-notes.md#aks-engine-and-azure-stack-version-mapping).

 2. Create a storage account in your Azure Stack Hub instance to upload the archive file (*.tar.gz) with the AKS engine binary.
 For instructions on using the Azure Storage Explorer, see [Azure Storage Explorer with Azure Stack Hub](./azure-stack-storage-connect-se.md).